 Sturminster Newton is now in its second phase after a rebuild in 2015.
 I have now changed from Halt to Newton to reflect that in my opinion its a reasonable model of Sturminster Newton in Dorset which was on the Somerset and Dorest line just north of Blandford.

 Today nothing is left of the station or yard except for the Blandford & Webb animal feed warehouse which was rail served and survives as a Carpet shop.
 There is some information on display in the park built when the cutting the railway runs through just after the station going north was filled in along with a memorial gate.

 The layout follows what I've been able to establish the trackplan and layout was at the end of the 1950's early 60's which is when the layout is based. .

 The layout is based on Sturminster Newton station on the Somerset and Dorset line north of Blandford in the Stour Valley.
-The layout is set in the final decade before the line closed in 1966.
+It is set in the final decade before the line closed in 1966.
 There are a number of pictures of the station available in the many books about the S&D but I’ve not been able to find many for the surrounding area.
 The station buildings do I hope reflect the look and feel of the station in the last years of the line.

 At this time the range of motive power consists of 4F, 7F, Black 5’s and the standard BR classes 3MT, 4MT, 5MT and 9F’s.
 West Country’s, Pannier Tanks, Colletts and other engines are occasional visitors many of these are available as models along with an increasing range of coaches.